super0605/realestate-website/README.md

 * node (tested with 12.x.x or more, might work with others)
 * npm or yarn (recommend yarn)
-* Make sure you have added ssh keys to bitbucket

 ## Installation Steps